-Additional configurations commands for power mode management can be included on demand in the '/etc/moxa/moxa-power-manager/model.conf.d/UC-3400A.conf' file.
+Additional configurations commands for power mode management can be included on demand in the /etc/moxa/moxa-power-manager/model.conf.d/UC-3400A.conf file.
+And after modifying the configuration, the MPM systemd service will be triggered at boot, so the changes will take effect on the next boot and set the system to active mode.

-'''

-root@moxa-imoxa1000038:/etc/moxa/moxa-power-manager/model.conf.d# cat UC-3400A.conf
+''' root@moxa-imoxa0000001:/etc/moxa/moxa-power-manager/model.conf.d# cat UC-3400A.conf

-[conservation_mode]

-Available Governors are: powersave, ondemand, or schedutil

-governor=powersave